Here's a breakdown of everything this article covers:

 How to edit headers and footers

-There's two ways to edit them; either go to Insert > Header & Footer, or the much faster method is to double click on the top or bottom margin area.
+There's two ways to edit headers and footers.
+Either go to Insert > Header & Footer, or the much faster method is to double click on the top or bottom margin area.

-Once selected the header or footer appears with a dotted line and tag as shown above.
-These tags come into play with different options selected for the first page and when applying section breaks.
-You can now type and insert content.
+Once selected the header or footer appears with a dotted line and tag.
+You can now type and insert content into the header/footer.

-When finished editing double click on the main section of the page or from the ribbon select Header & Footer > Close header and footer
+When you've finished editing the header/footer, double click on the main section of the page, or alternatively from the ribbon select Header & Footer > Close header and footer

 How to remove headers and footers